 3. Responses to the five questions listed on the Course Proposal Form.
 If responses can be found in the syllabus, you should clearly indicate which section of the syllabus can an answer be found.
 If responses are not incorporated into the syllabus, they must be typed on a separate sheet of paper.

 5. DeCal Scheduling Worksheet.
 Your application will be considered incomplete without this form.

 Please only use the most current version of these forms.

 Obtaining Departmental and Academic Senate Approval:

 You are responsible for obtaining the faculty sponsor signature and submitting the packet to the Academic Senate.
-The Undergraduate Advisor will review your DeCal proposal packet, submit to the Department Chair for review, and forward to the Academic Senate.
-Please do not submit directly to the Department Chair or Academic Senate.
+The Undergraduate Advisor will review your DeCal proposal packet, submit to the Department Chair for review, and then return the signed packet to you to submit to the Academic Senate.
+Please do not submit directly to the Department Chair or Academic Senate without consulting with the Undergraduate Advisor first.
 If the Department Chair is also the faculty sponsor of your DeCal course, you are still required to meet with the Undergraduate Advisor and turn in your DeCal proposal packet.

 The information on your Music DeCal Questionnaire will be used to schedule the class.
 Once the class is set up, the Department Scheduler will contact you regarding the course CCN and meeting day/time, and the Operations Manager regarding the room reservation, respectively.